What Is Q in Morse Code?

 Q for "GOD-SAVE-the-QUEEN" — DAH-DAH-di-DAH.

-NATO phonetic word: Quebec — pair the spoken word with the rhythm to remember faster.
+NATO phonetic word: Quebec — pair the spoken word with the heavy-light-heavy rhythm to lock in the pattern faster.

 Frequently Asked Questions — Letter Q in Morse Code

---.- means the letter Q in international Morse code (the ITU standard used worldwide for amateur radio and communication).
+--.- means the letter Q in international Morse code — the ITU standard used worldwide for amateur radio, aviation, and emergency communication.
+Q also opens every Q-code abbreviation such as QSO, QSL, QRZ, and QRP.

 The NATO phonetic alphabet word for Q is Quebec.
-It pairs with the Morse code --.- for clear voice and signal communication.
+Operators pair this spoken word with the --.- pattern when switching between voice and CW modes, ensuring the letter is never confused in noisy conditions.

 Related Morse Code Letters